Are the Right Tables “Lucky”?

 image

 If miscommunication is the problem, then communication must be the solution.
 But what are the proper words?
-What if we end up in the same place
+What if we end up in the same place that we started in?

 Neon Chameleon put it best.